OCT-FPGA/udp-receiver-nic/README.md

 ### Deployment

-Set up a CloudLab experiment by using the '100g-nic' branch of the 'oct-u280' profile.
+You can use either a 40 GbE NIC or a 100 GbE NIC.
+All OCT nodes come with 40 GbE NICs, but only nodes pc160 through pc163 have 100 GbE NICs.
+If you want to use a 40 GbE NIC as the receiver, use the `oct-u280` CloudLab profile.
+If you want to use a 100 GbE NIC as the receiver, still use the oct-u280 profile, but switch to the 100g-nic branch.
 ![plot](profile-100g.png)

 For this experiment, having one node is enough.
 This is because nodes in this profile come with both an FPGA and a NIC.
 However, if you want the sender and receiver on different nodes, you should use two nodes when creating the experiment.

-Once the node has booted up, run ifconfig to verify whether the 100G interface is active.
+Once the node has booted up, run ifconfig to verify whether the NIC interface is active.
 ![plot](ifconfig_output.png)

-If it isn’t showing up, you’ll need to set the IP address manually.
+If it isn’t showing up, you should configure the IP address manually.

 ```bash
 sudo ifconfig ens5 192.168.40.40 netmask 255.255.255.0 up